E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 	make

 An executable ``ClassMCRun.exe`` is created upon successful compilation.
-For ClassMC test purposes the ``numdiff`` package should be made available before running the tests.
-In case the ``numdiff`` is not available on the system the ``diff`` command will be automatically used instead.
-The user is advise to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.
-The ClassMC documentation is obtained by executing the ``make`` command in the ./doc directory.

 Testing
 _______

+For PaPIM test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.
 Tests and corresponding reference values are located in sub-directories ``./tests/xxx/CLASSICAL``, where ``xxx`` stands for ``oh``, ``ch4``, and ``ch5`` systems.
 Before running the tests the module ClassMC has to be properly compiled by running the ``make`` command in the ``./source`` sub-directory.
-The ``numdiff`` package is used for comparison purposes and should be made available before running the tests, otherwise the diff command will be used automatically instead but the user is warned that the test might fail due to small numerical differences.
 Tests can be executed automatically by running the command ``./test.sh`` in the ``./tests`` sub-directory for all three systems, or separately for each system by running the command ``./test.sh`` within the corresponding system ``CLASSICAL`` sub-directory: